Planning Consultancy:

 Remember, these are just basic guidelines.
 There may be additional local regulations you need to follow, and larger HMOs or those with vulnerable residents may have additional requirements.
 Always consult with an expert or local authority when you're planning your HMO conversion to make sure you're fully compliant with the law and your residents are safe.

-A fire alarm certificate in the UK, also known as a fire alarm installation certificate or fire alarm commissioning certificate, is a document that verifies a fire alarm system has been installed correctly, inspected, and tested to meet the standards of the British Standard BS 5839-1 for commercial premises and BS 5839-6 for domestic premises.
+Part B Fire Safety requires landlords to provide a copy of the fire alarm certificate and this is a document that verifies a fire alarm system has been installed correctly, inspected, and tested to meet the standards of the British Standard BS 5839-1 for commercial premises and BS 5839-6 for domestic premises.

 This certificate should contain information such as: